If you are in a hurry and are just after our personal recommendation for the best breast pump bag, we loved the Sarah Wells Kelly Convertible.

 Breast pumping is a lot of work for a new Mom, but a nice and stylish bag for your pump can brighten things up just that little bit.
 While also making your life a lot more convenient!

 There is a lot of stuff you have to bring with you to be able to pump milk every day.
-For the working Mom especially a bag can help keep things organized, and most importantly help keep your expressed milk cool so it remains safe for your baby to consume.
+For the working Mom especially a specialty breast pump bag can help keep things organized, and most importantly help keep your expressed milk cool so it remains safe for your baby to consume.

 We have included more items on our list than we usually would.
 This is for two reasons: